Terms & Charges

 - when You attend a seminar or event that we are hosting or presenting;

-– in situations You provide information relating to related parties and parties against whom proceedings are conducted, relevant to the advice or services We are providing; and
+- in situations where You provide information relating to related parties and parties against whom proceedings are conducted, relevant to the advice or services We are providing; and

 - if we undertake a search or investigation.

-5. Notification of Collection of Personal Information
+5. Notification of Collection of Personal Information including Personal Data

-6. Use or Disclosure of Personal Information
+7. Use or Disclosure of Personal Information including Personal Data

 - provide You with the services You have requested;